Top-ranked Barty retires from French Open with hip injury - WTMJ

 “I was battling the pain, and it just became too severe, and like I said, was becoming unsafe,” Barty said of the injury that had flared up during training before the tournament.

+This is only the third time at any Grand Slam tournament in the professional era, which began in 1968, that the top two women’s seeds are gone before the third round.
+It also happened at the French Open in 2014 (No. 1 Serena Williams and No. 2 Li Na) and the U.S. Open in 2018 (No. 1 Simona Halep and No. 2 Caroline Wozniacki).

-In addition to Barty’s departure, No. 2 Naomi Osaka withdrew after the first round — she said she is going to take a break from competition for mental health reasons — and No. 3 Simona Halep pulled out before the tournament began because of a leg injury.
+In addition to Barty’s departure, No. 2 Naomi Osaka withdrew after the first round, saying she is going to take a break from competition for mental health reasons.
+The third-ranked Halep pulled out before the tournament because of a leg injury.

 In the buildup to this year’s French Open, Barty played 13 matches on clay and won 11.
 She posted a record of 27-5 and won three singles titles before Roland Garros.
 But she was forced to retire in the quarterfinals in Rome in May because of an injury to her right arm.
 She said that injury had healed and did not hamper her in Paris.